Service

 Cyber & digital-resilience counsel (NIS2 / DORA / CRA).

 NIS2, DORA and the EU Cyber Resilience Act impose overlapping cyber and operational-resilience duties on regulated entities, their ICT providers, and manufacturers of products with digital elements.
-The firm advises on which regimes apply to the client, builds the governance and incident-reporting frameworks they require, and addresses the contractual and Swiss ISG touchpoints, delivered as per-regime assessment modules plus an ongoing advisory retainer.
+The firm advises on which regimes apply to the client, builds the governance and incident-reporting frameworks they require, and addresses the contractual and Swiss ISG touchpoints.
+The work is delivered as per-regime assessment modules plus an ongoing advisory retainer.

 Who this is for